MarshallGarey/slurm-multicluster-dev/README.md

     	export SLURM_CONF=$SYSCONF/etc/slurm.conf
     }

-Then I run `setups` from c1, c2, or c3.
+Then I run `setups` from c1, c2, or c3, then run any Slurm client command.